JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks-part1.markdown

 _Plain vanilla Azure PowerShell_ can be easily tested using [pester](https://pester.dev/) test framework.
 Similarly, you can use any other scripting tools to test and validate your code.
-Additionally, **you have now portability of that code**.
+Additionally, **now you have portability of that code**.
-It can be executed manually in your local machine or in any other place and not just in Azure Functions.
+It can be executed manually on your local machine or in any other place and not just in Azure Functions.

 ---